 Applications are welcome from outstanding prospective PhD students and postdoctoral researchers.
 Please contact Dr Boyle directly if you wish to be considered for a position.

-David Boyle is a Research Fellow in the Department of Electrical and Electronic Engineering at Imperial College London.
-He is a member of the Optical and Semiconductor Devices Group, with research interests at the intersection of wireless sensing, actuation and control systems, data analytics, and the digital economy.
+David joined the School from the Department of Electrical and Electronic Engineering at Imperial College London, where he was a Research Fellow since 2012 with research interests at the intersection of wireless sensing, actuation and control systems, data analytics, and the digital economy.

 Before joining Imperial, David worked with Wireless Sensor Network and Microelectronics Applications Integration Groups in the Microsystems Centre at Tyndall National Institute, and the Embedded Systems Research Group, University College Cork, Ireland, developing ‘green' wireless sensor networks.
 Previously, he was with Orange Labs, France, and a Visiting Postdoctoral Scholar at the Higher Technical School of Telecommunications Engineering, Technical University of Madrid (ETSIT UPM).

 David received his PhD in Electronic and Computer Engineering from the University of Limerick, Ireland, in 2009, for his work in the area of security for wireless sensor networks, having graduated with a B. Eng.
 (Hons) in Computer Engineering in 2005.

 et al., 2022, Minimally invasive online water monitor, Ieee Internet of Things Journal, Vol:9, ISSN:2327-4662, Pages:14325-14335

 et al., 2022, Vacuum-Formed 3D Printed Electronics: Fabrication of Thin, Rigid and Free-Form Interactive Surfaces, Sn Computer Science, Vol:3, ISSN:2662-995X